numerous reasons a person may not receive the WEA test:

 · Launch the Settings app on your iPhone.
 Tap on Notification Center and scroll all the way to the bottom.
 Under the Government Alerts section, toggle the AMBER Alerts or Government Alerts option on or off to enable or disable them.

 To review status, go to Settings, click on the More option under the Wireless & Networks section, and scroll down to the Cell Broadcasts settings.
 Once opened, you will be able to see if disable extreme threats, severe threats, and Amber Alerts are selected.

-*This depends on the version of aperson’s phone.
+person’s phone.
 Older versions of phones will have different paths to settings.